Hey there, I’m Cassie

-Eight years later, I’m a full time photographer living in Asbury Park, New Jersey with my soon-to-be husband, Dom (who you’ll spot cooking on my IG Stories - or filming weddings alongside me), and our two fluffy black cats, Tubby & Taco.
+Eight years later, I’m a full time photographer living in Asbury Park, New Jersey with my husband, Dom (who you’ll spot cooking on my IG Stories - or filming weddings alongside me), and our two fluffy black cats, Tubby & Taco.
 When I’m not behind my camera or my computer, you can find me in my kitchen baking sourdough bread, seeing a live band, reading self-help books (as lame as that sounds), sipping on a rye old fashioned, or daydreaming about where Dom and I will travel to next.

 My Approach to Weddings